Bhaskers-Blu-Org1/sample.microservices.session/README.md

-# Microservice Builder Sample - Session microservice
+# Microservice Sample - Session microservice

-See the [sample documentation](https://github.com/WASdev/sample.microservicebuilder.docs) for more information.
+See the [sample documentation](https://github.com/WASdev/sample.microservices.docs) for more information.